sakshamsri4/next_gen_udyam/docs/activity_log.md

       - Created offline mode with cached data

 ## [2024-07-29]
+- Created Third-Party Integration Plan and Todo List:
+  - **Issue Description**:
+    - Need a structured approach for integrating the third-party JobsFlutterApp
+    - Need to identify which modules and components to integrate first
+    - Need a clear todo list to track integration progress
+    - Need to ensure we maintain our Firebase backend while using third-party UI

+  - **Implementation Details**:
+    - Created a comprehensive integration todo list:
+      - Identified 7 key modules to integrate: Profile, Job Details, Saved Jobs, Search, Home, UI Components, and Navigation
+      - Prioritized modules based on value and dependency order
+      - Created detailed tasks for each module with clear completion criteria
+      - Documented Firebase integration requirements for each module
+      - Added testing and documentation requirements
+    - Created a Firebase adapter service:
+      - Implemented methods for profile data operations
+      - Added job-related functionality (listing, details, application)
+      - Created saved jobs functionality
+      - Ensured all operations use our Firebase backend
+    - Created a new feature branch for the integration:
+      - Set up branch `feature/third-party-integration`
+      - Created directory structure for integrated components
+      - Prepared for module-by-module integration

+  - **Benefits**:
+    - Provided a clear roadmap for the integration process
+    - Established a structured approach to maintain our Firebase backend
+    - Created a tracking mechanism for integration progress
+    - Ensured consistent implementation across all integrated modules
+    - Prioritized modules to deliver value quickly

+  - **Lessons Learned**:
+    - Analyze third-party code thoroughly before planning integration
+    - Create a structured approach with clear tasks and priorities
+    - Focus on adapting UI components while maintaining our backend
+    - Document the integration process for future reference
+    - Create adapter services to bridge UI and backend

 - Fixed fl_chart Compatibility Issue:
   - **Issue Description**:
     - Dashboard module was failing to build with error: `Member not found: 'MediaQuery.boldTextOverride'`